Baekhyun: Voice

 Baekhyun's tenor voice, described as "soaring" by Refinery29 and "standout" by Billboard, has been one of the focal points of his discography.

+Other ventures

 Fashion and endorsements

 In May 2017, Baekhyun collaborated with Montblanc for the brand's digital watch and released the advertisement video on social media.
 In May 2018, Vogue magazine revealed that Baekhyun collaborated with Privé, and would be launching his own brand, "Privé by BBH", a unisex street-wear brand, on July 1.
 Baekhyun is now the co-creative director of the brand.
 In an interview with Forbes, Baekhyun explained that he wants to "encourage people to embody being fearless" when they wear clothes from his brand.

 In September 2020, Baekhyun was announced as the brand ambassador of Burberry.
-He was featured on the cover of Harper's Bazaar Korea October issue, making him the first K-Pop male artist to be featured solo on the magazine's cover Baekhyun has also been named brand ambassador by beauty brand TirTir and health food brand Life Pharm.
+He was featured on the cover of Harper's Bazaar Korea October issue, making him the first K-Pop male artist to be featured solo on the magazine's cover.
+Baekhyun has also been named brand ambassador by beauty brand TirTir and health food brand Life Pharm.